Axia-Tech/AXIA-wiki/docs/general/claims.md

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 You can always
 > find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a AXIACoin account to claim your SOLAR.
-Please follow the instructions on the [account generation][] page for generating a new AXIACoin account.
+You will need a AXIA account to claim your AXC.
+Please follow the instructions on the [account generation][] page for generating a new AXIA account.

-You can use the [claims guide](https://claims.axiacoin.network/) to claim SOLAR that were purchased in the form of SOLAR Allocation Indicators on Ethereum before June 30, 2020.
+You can use the [claims guide](https://claims.AXIA.network/) to claim AXC that were purchased in the form of AXC Allocation Indicators on Ethereum before June 30, 2020.
 These steps are broken down in the remaining sections of this page.

-#### Claiming your SOLAR with MyCrypto
+#### Claiming your AXC with MyCrypto

-The AXIACoin-JS [Claims app][] helps you sign a message from MyCrypto.
-MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
+The AXIA-JS [Claims app][] helps you sign a message from MyCrypto.
+MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your AXC indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics, and AXIA signer.

-Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIACoin-JS Apps.
-Select the account you would like to claim the SOLAR into and click the blue "Continue" button to proceed.
+Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIA-JS Apps.
+Select the account you would like to claim the AXC into and click the blue "Continue" button to proceed.
 Your screen should look something like this:

 ![claim-1](../assets/new-claims/claim-1.jpg)

-Now you will need to provide the Ethereum address that is associated with the SOLAR indicator tokens that you will claim.
+Now you will need to provide the Ethereum address that is associated with the AXC indicator tokens that you will claim.
 Enter the Ethereum address into the box and click "Continue".

 ![claim-2](../assets/new-claims/claim-2.jpg)